 Internal audit is authorized to review all records of the Ministry including its departments and agencies and has full and complete access to all activities, records property and personnel reasonably necessary to perform the responsibilities of this function.
 Information obtained during the course of audit activities will be held with appropriate confidentiality.
 Internal Audit will have no direct responsibility or authority for any of the activities or operations they review.
 They should not develop and install procedures, prepare records, or engage in activities that would normally be reviewed by internal auditors.
-Furthermore, an internal audit does not in any way relieve other persons in the Ministry of the responsibilities assigned to them.
+Furthermore, an internal audit function does not in any way relieve other persons in the Ministry of the responsibilities assigned to them.

 Results of internal audit assurance and consulting services are properly communicated to the appropriate management or operating personnel in the form of written reports, consultation, advice or through other appropriate means.
 Written reports include management comments itemizing specifications taken or planned to mitigate identified risks and to ensure that operational objectives are achieved.